Luzhou Travel Guide

 With pleasant climate, luxuriant vegetation and beautiful scenery, the ancient town attracts many directors to make films and serial shows, making it become a well-known 'Film-Video City in Southern Sichuan'.

-At Xiaoshi Passenger Station or Tuojiang Passenger Station in Luzhou City, there are direct buses to Yaoba Ancient Town.
+At Xiaoshi Passenger Station or Tuojiang Passenger Station, there are direct buses to Yaoba Ancient Town.

 Fobao Scenic Spot: This scenic forest resort is located in Hejiang County.
 Within this scenic spot, are bamboo forests, waterfalls, crags, streams and caves.
 Especially striking is the harmonious contrast between the emerald forest and red Danxia landscape, making Fobao one of the most stunning scenic resorts of the city.